droglenc/NCMTH107/modules/Prep/GetOrganized_MSTeams.md

 &nbsp;

 ## Receiving Notifications of Questions
-By default, you will not received notifications of questions from other students and my answers in the channels described above.
+By default, you will not receive notifications of questions from other students and my answers in the channels described above.
 To get these you must specifically tell Team to notify you as described in the following steps.

 * Select a channel from which you want to be notified.
 * Select the three "dots" on the far right side of that channel